choishingwan/PRS-Tutorial/docs/base.md

 ```

 The bash code above does the following:
-1. Decompresses and reads the **Height.gz** file
+1. Decompresses and reads the **GIANT.height.gz** file
 2. Prints the header line (`NR==1`)
 3. Prints any line with MAF above 0.05 (`$6` because the sixth column of the file contains the MAF information)
 4. Prints any line with INFO above 0.8 (`$10` because the tenth column of the file contains the INFO information)
-5. Compresses and writes the results to **Height.QC.gz**
+5. Compresses and writes the results to **Height.gz**

 # \# Ambiguous SNPs
 If the base and target data were generated using different genotyping chips and the chromosome strand (+/-) for either is unknown, then it is not possible to match ambiguous SNPs (i.e. those with complementary alleles, either C/G or A/T) across the data sets, because it will be unknown whether the base and target data are referring to the same allele or not.
 Ambiguous SNPs can be removed in the base data and then there will be no such SNPs in the subsequent analyses, since analyses are performed only on SNPs that overlap between the base and target data.

-Ambiguous SNPs can be obtained by examining the bim file:
+Nonambiguous SNPs can be retained using the following:
 ```bash
 gunzip -c Height.gz |\
 awk '!( ($4=="A" && $5=="T") || \